Gate Locks for Wooden Gates & Garage Doors: a guide.

 Hinge Bolts

-Not technically a lock (but it’s my blog and I’ll write what I want!!) but
+Not technically a lock (but it’s my blog and I’ll write what I want!!) but does add a bit more security to your doors.

-hinge side and the domed head protrudes out, as the doors are closed they
+These sit within the doors on the hinge side and the domed head protrudes out, as the doors are closed they locate into a receiver in the door frame.

-bottom on each door they can be fitted on both inward and outward opening
+Fitted in pairs, usually top and bottom on each door they can be fitted on both inward and outward opening doors.

-pros:- Relatively inexpensive
+- Relatively inexpensive

 - Adds an extra layer of security to your doors